-For example, if a photo depicted the victim nude, where the victim's face was real, but the victim's genitals were computer-generated, many laws would not apply because the intimate part of the image was not the victim's.
+many laws would not apply because the intimate part of the image was not the victim's.
 States must confront creators and disseminators of this invasive material with appropriate pathways to justice for victims and updated statutes that adapt to a rapidly growing technological space.
-The prevalence and accessibility of new tools make the threat posed by those who create, change, and distribute this material acutely urgent.

-The advancement of digital technology allows for the rapid creation, modification, sharing, and storage of nonconsensual manipulated intimate material.
+While manipulations of intimate images and audio materials are not new, the prevalence and accessibility of new tools make the threat posed by those who create, change, and distribute this material acutely urgent.
+The advancement of digital technology now allows for the rapid creation, modification, sharing, and storage of nonconsensual manipulated intimate material.
 Computer-generated images and modification tools allow for the efficient creation of images virtually indistinguishable from reality.
 Similar tools facilitate modifying voices for realistic sounding, but not true audio recordings.
 Especially with the advent of artificial intelligence, tools that expedite harm proliferate with few avenues for remedy.

 Applications (apps) and software can turn an otherwise mundane photo into an explicit nude image and commonly used social networking platforms allow for quick access to many people.
 Such images frequently depict or place people in sexual positions, in addition to being without clothes.
-These tools are widely available and supported by online communities in which users discuss and create nonconsensual manipulated intimate material.
-This material causes lasting harm.2
+These tools are widely available and supported by online communities in which users discuss and create nonconsensual manipulated intimate material.2 This material also causes lasting harm.3